-Here are some practical steps that you can take -- networking on the job is one of the most powerful ways of influencing your career.
+Networking on the job is one of the most powerful ways of influencing your career.
+Here are some practical steps that you can take right now.

 Step 1: Identify some of the people that would be great for you to connect with.